magesuite/smile-docker-boilerplate/docs/03-docker-compose.md

 Some packages require to use yarn instead of npm (e.g. elasticsuite premium).

-To replace npm with yarn, apply the following changes to the Makefile:
+To replace npm with yarn, apply the following changes:

+- In Makefile:
     - Replace `npm install` with `yarn install`.
     - Replace `npm exec grunt` with `yarn exec grunt`.
+- In compose.override.yaml:
+    - Replace `npm:/home/www-data/.npm` with `yarn:/home/www-data/.cache/yarn`
+    - Rename `npm` volume to `yarn`

 ## Troubleshooting